top of page

 Extension Ideas

-• Genre Scavenger Hunt: Send students to the school library to find one book in each genre.
+Send students to the school library to find one book in each genre.
+This encourages exploration and discovery.

-• Genre Book Clubs: Assign small groups to read and discuss books from the same genre.
+Assign small groups to read and discuss books from the same genre.
+This fosters deeper connections with the material.

-• Write Your Own: Have students write a short story in their favorite genre.
+Have students write a short story in their favorite genre.
+This promotes creativity and personal expression.

-• Label the Library: Work together to organize classroom shelves by genre.
+Work together to organize classroom shelves by genre.
+This creates a visually appealing and functional library space.

 Final Thoughts